Fighting for a Greener Future

 Climate change is undeniably and rapidly affecting our lives on a local and global scale.
 With the Trump administration’s blatant attempt to sabotage the progress our country has made, the Illinois General Assembly must step up and shape the future of renewable energy for Illinois.

 Our community cherishes the environment, and my record to protect it speaks for itself.
-The 12th district is known for its abundant greenery and beauty of Lake Michigan which serves as the backdrop of the district we call home.
+The 6th District is known for its abundant greenery and beauty of Lake Michigan which serves as the backdrop to the district we call home.

 Clean Energy Jobs Act of 2019 (HB 3624)

-To further ensure environmental justice, HB 3624 will put the state on an equitable path toward 100% renewable energy by 2050 and emphasize community-based incentives for creating wind and solar energy, specifically in low-income communities.
+HB 3624 puts the state on an equitable path toward 100% renewable energy by 2050 and emphasizes community-based incentives for creating wind and solar energy, specifically in low-income communities.

 The Clean Energy Jobs Act cuts carbon from the energy sector by 2030 and moves to 100% renewable energy by 2050.
 The bill also reduces the state’s dependence on gas and diesel vehicles in public transportation and creates clean jobs by investing in Illinois’s electric and transit sectors.